Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Reduction to a target control problem

 \section{Reduction to a target control problem}

-In this section, we fix a control $\alpha\in\Ac$ of the leader and characterise {the solutions} $(\P^\star,\beta^\star)\in \Rc^\star(\alpha)$ to the continuous-time stochastic control problem \eqref{eq:problem-follower}.
+In this section, we characterise the solutions $(\P^\star,\beta^\star)\in \Rc^\star(\alpha)$ to the continuous-time stochastic control problem \eqref{eq:problem-follower} for fixed leader's control $\alpha\in\Ac$.
 Our approach is inspired by the dynamic programming approach to principal--agent problems developed in \cite{cvitanic2018dynamic}.